How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 how to learn maths using guided practice, example with simplifying expressions

-Applying their skills to unfamiliar math problems is something that students really struggle with.
+Applying skills to unfamiliar math problems is something that students really struggle with.
 Check out Willingham 2009 ‘Why don’t students like school’ (excerpt) for an explanation of why this is a problem inherent to our brain structure and not a deficit particular to teenagers!

 My key takeaway for problem-solving is this: don’t ask students to solve problems when they’ve just met a topic for the first time.